 “I looked so pitiful she offered to get breakfast,” said Dan.
 “I basically stabbed her in the back.”

 Dan finished his pint and ordered another.
 He finished his sandwich while he waited for the drink.
 “I killed my dad, too.”

 “I’m sure you didn’t, but I’m listening.”

 Dan sipped the stout.
 The pint was thick like mud, but its head was white cream.
 “My parents were divorced, so I only saw my dad for a few hours a year at his university.
-Each year he gave me books.
+Each year, he gave me a book.
 Before senior-year of high-school, my mom dropped me off in the campus courtyard and I climbed the stairs to his office.
-He asked how I enjoyed Dante’s Inferno and I said it was the best book he ever gave me.
+He asked how I enjoyed Dante’s Inferno, and I said it was the best book he ever gave me.

-“So he gave me the Purgatorio and the Paradiso, and he asked if I had any questions.
+“So he gave me the Purgatorio and the Paradiso.
+I was taken aback; he’d never given me two books at once.
+Seeing my expression, he asked if I had any questions.